UK-Digital-Heart-Project/Mean-shape/README.md

-# UK Digital Heart Project

-This study is based at the **MRC Clinical Sciences Centre, UK**.
-The principal investigators are **Prof Stuart Cook** and **Dr Declan O’Regan**.
+# Mean Shapes in Pulmonary Hypertension

+This repository contains Visualization Toolkit (VTK) files to image process and visualuze the 3D structure of a heart model derived from over 1500 healthy subjects and 250 patients with pulmonary hypertension.

+## LVmyoPH.vtk

+The mean 3D shape of the end diastolic left ventricular myocardium in pulmonary hypertension.

+## RVmyoPH.vtk

+The mean 3D shape of the end diastolic right ventricular myocardium in pulmonary hypertension.

 Copyright 2015 Imperial College London

-## Features

-The models are VTK files of cardiac geometry created from the mean shape of over 1500 healthy subjects and 250 patients with pulmonary hypertension.

-Analytic tools will be added in future.
-All data and software is for scientific use only.

-## Citation

-If you use these resources for scientific research please give appropriate credit in any resulting publications - <http://www.ncbi.nlm.nih.gov/pubmed/24490638>

-## Contributors

-Dr Tim Dawes
-Dr Antonio de Marvao
-Dr Wenzhe Shi
-Dr Mark Attard
-Prof Daniel Rueckert
-Dr Wenjia Bai

 ## License